 Fast-tracking has always been controversial due to the potential bypassing of proper public and iwi consultation.
 With this change, expert panels—while required to include environmental and sometimes iwi expertise—are now tasked with making decisions that could still override important environmental legislation, raising concerns about whether the process will truly respect cultural and ecological values.

-Environmental advocates continue to express unease, particularly as some significant projects, including mining, are being considered under the fast-track process.
 While housing and infrastructure projects make up the bulk of the proposed initiatives, the inclusion of projects with potential environmental consequences for areas of significance to Māori, such as rivers and sacred lands, remains a contentious issue.

 What Should We Be Watching?